yssource/crp/src/idioms/constructors/copy_and_move_constructors.md

 };
 ```

-The equivalent in Rust is
+The equivalent in Rust uses a derive macro provided by the
+standard library to implement the corresponding traits.

 ```rust
 use std::rc::Rc;